 Minimum ion count: Sets the minimum number of ions required for a peptide to be scored.

-Max. missed cleavages: Largest number of missed cleavages considered for a peptide.
+Max. missed cleavages: The largest number of missed cleavages considered for a peptide.

 Include ions: Allow the checked ions to be used in scoring.